-integer types They are represented by a 32 bit word.
-This generally corresponds to int for C or Integer for Ada.
+integer types 32 bit word.
+Generally, int for C or Integer for Ada.

-physical types They are represented by a 64 bit word.
-This generally corresponds to the long long for C or Long_Long_Integer for Ada.
+physical types 64 bit word.
+Generally, long long for C or Long\Long\Integer for Ada.

-floating point types They are represented by a 64 bit floating point word.
-This generally corresponds to double for C or Long_Float for Ada.
+floating point types 64 bit floating point word.
+Generally, double for C or Long\Float for Ada.

-enumeration types They are represented by an 8 bit word, or, if the number of literals is greater than 256, by a 32 bit word.
+enumeration types 8 bit word, or, if the number of literals is greater than 256, by a 32 bit word.
 There is no corresponding C type, since arguments are not promoted.

 Non-composite types are passed by value.
-For the in mode (default), this corresponds to the C or Ada mechanism.
-The out and inout interfaces of non-composite types are gathered in a record and this record is passed by reference as the first argument to the subprogram.
-As a consequence, you shouldn't use out and inout modes in foreign subprograms, since they are not portable.
+For the in mode (default), this corresponds to the C or Ada mechanism. out and inout interfaces are gathered in a record and this record is passed by reference as the first argument to the subprogram.
+As a consequence, it is not suggested to use out and/or inout modes in foreign subprograms, since they are not portable.

+Composite types:
-Records are represented like a C structure and are passed by reference to subprograms.

-Arrays with static bounds are represented like a C array, whose length is the number of elements, and are passed by reference to subprograms.

-Unconstrained arrays are represented by a fat pointer.
-Do not use unconstrained arrays in foreign subprograms.

-Accesses to an unconstrained array are fat pointers.
-Other accesses correspond to an address and are passed to a subprogram like other non-composite types.

-Files are represented by a 32 bit word, which corresponds to an index in a table.
+- Records are represented like a C structure and are passed by reference to subprograms. - Arrays with static bounds are represented like a C array, whose length is the number of elements, and are passed by reference to subprograms. - Unconstrained arrays are represented by a fat pointer.
+It is not suggested to use unconstrained arrays in foreign subprograms. - Accesses to an unconstrained array are fat pointers.
+Other accesses correspond to an address/pointer and are passed to a subprogram like other non-composite types. - Files are represented by a 32 bit word, which corresponds to an index in a table.

-Wrapping a simulation (ghdl_main)
+Wrapping a simulation (ghdl\main)

 You may run your design from an external program.
-You just have to call the ghdl_main function which can be defined:
+You just have to call the ghdl\main function which can be defined: